saliudev/IMED120Spring2022/README.md

 # IMED120Spring2022
 An open source project for our great students!

-Hello my name is Jean Paul Orejuela and I'm a Freshmen at HU!
+Hi, I'm Troyan!
+I like to sleep.
+Hello this is jaden